lokswin/one_site_codespace/docs/README.md

 # OnePage Browser Container with OTP-Enabled Access

-This project provides a containerized environment with secure OTP-based access to a browser interface using Guacamole and VNC, configured with Docker.
+This project provides a containerized environment with secure OTP-based access to a browser interface using Guacamole and VNC, configured with Docker-Compose.
 It allows users to connect to a container, authenticate using a one-time password (OTP), and access Firefox automatically through the interface.

 ## Project Overview

 The setup leverages open-source tools to provide a secure, accessible, and configurable development environment:
 - **Docker** for containerization.
 - **Guacamole** for remote access to the browser via VNC.
-- **Tomcat** as the web server for Guacamole.
+- **PSQL** for Guacamole authentification.
 - **Xvfb** (X virtual framebuffer) to enable graphical applications within the container.
 - **x11vnc** as the VNC server.
 - **Firefox** as the default browser.